resilient-tech/india-compliance-docs/pages/docs/ewaybill-and-einvoice/gst_settings.md

 - **Enable e-Waybill Generation from Purchase Invoice** Enable this setting to generate e-Waybill from Purchase Invoice.
 Businesses are generally required to generate e-Waybills for Purchases involving the movement of goods to ensure compliance, transparency and accurate taxation.

+- **Enable e-Waybill Generation for Subcontracting** Enable this setting to generate e-Waybills for the Subcontracting Workflow.
+When materials are dispatched to subcontractors for job work, generating e-Waybills becomes essential for compliance and tracking purposes.

 - **Invoice Value Threshold for e-Waybill Generation**
 As per the CGST Rules, the limit is Rs.50,000 which is set by default.
 But it may vary state-wise so, you can configure it as per applicable laws or ensure tighter internal controls.
 Applicability of e-Waybill for Sales Invoice is checked based on this setting.